By Dan Blair, marriage counselor and family counselor

 Feelings

-Instead, manage the emotions.
+Instead, here are ways to manage or regulate the emotions.

 Distraction techniques (healthy).